liloheinrich/SatelliteInterferenceResearch/README.md

     - Phase delay
   - Center for Protection of the Dark and Quiet Sky (CPS) hub bringing together all stakeholders
 - Policy
-  - Find ways to inform FSS about RAS operations to allow them to adjust operations to avoid those downlink channels
+  - Inform FSS about RAS operations to allow them to adjust operations to avoid those downlink channels
-    - Create database of telescope activity and incorporate into beam planning; steer around, reschedule beams, turn off channels
+    - Create database of telescope locations + activity and incorporate into beam planning; steer around, reschedule beams, turn off channels
   - Regulate limits on radio frequency interference (RFI)
     - EPFD and Interference-to-Noise (I/N) recommendations